morcuended/IACT_CORSIKA/README.md

   - [IACT/ATMO package](https://www.mpi-hd.mpg.de/hfm/~bernlohr/iact-atmo/) version 1.50 by Konrad Bernlohr.

-Here I show an example of photon bunches (red for fluorescence and blue for Cherenov) projected on the ground.
-IACT option of CORSIKA has been used to store those bunches.
+An example of photon bunches distribution (red for fluorescence and blue for Cherenov) at observation level.
+IACT option of CORSIKA has been used to store them.

 ![](images/iact3d.png)

+Top view
 ![](images/vertical.png "Top view")

 ### Content: